alexgenaud/Poetic-License/README.md

     Permission is granted hereby,
     to copy, share, use, modify,
        for purposes any,
-       free or for money,
+       free or for penny,
-    provided these rhymes all multiply.
+    provided these rhymes multiply.

-    This work ‘as is’ I provide.
+    This work "as is" I provide,
-    No warranty express or implied.
+    no warranty express or implied,
-       For no purpose fit,
+       for, no purpose fit,
-       not even a wee bit.
+       'tis unmerchantable shit.
     Liability for damages denied.

 ### 2013 (version 1) "no purpose fit"

-Pros: This license version lowers expectations: "no purpose fit"
+ - Pro: Lowers expectations: "no purpose fit"

     (c) 2013 Alexander E Genaud